VicidominiLab/BrightEyes-MCS/docs/current-architecture.md

 Startup flags:

+- `--help` / `-h`: print launcher usage without importing or starting Qt.
-- `--setup`: show the Windows shortcut setup again.
+- `--setup`: show system-profile and shortcut setup again.
-- `--no-first-run`: skip first-run shortcut setup.
+- `--no-first-run`: skip first-run setup.

-The shortcut launches the environment's `pythonw.exe -m brighteyes_mcs`; the normal PyPI workflow does not install or build a BrightEyes-MCS application EXE.
+The application shortcut launches the environment's `pythonw.exe -m brighteyes_mcs`.
+A default-enabled second shortcut launches `cmd.exe /K <environment>\Scripts\activate.bat` and uses `python.exe` as its icon, providing a shell in the correct environment.
+A third default-enabled shortcut targets the selected profile's expanded system-root directory and uses the standard Windows folder icon.
+The normal PyPI workflow does not install or build a BrightEyes-MCS application EXE.

+The final central **About** tab contains project credits and citation details, the BrightEyes-MCS GPL notice and full license, third-party licensing guidance, and the separate BrightEyes-MCSLL firmware license and credits.
+Dynamically loaded plug-in tabs are inserted immediately before About so it remains last.

 ## Configuration and runtime paths